AFOSR - Information and Networks

 DR. FARIBA FAHROO, AFOSR/RTA2

-The dramatic increase in complexity of Air Force systems provides unique challenges for the Dynamics and Control Program.
+The dramatic increase in complexity of Air Force and Space Force systems provides unique challenges for the Dynamical Systems and Control Theory Program.
 Meeting these challenges may require interdisciplinary approaches as well as deeper studies within single disciplines.

-Lastly, note that the Dynamics and Control Program places special emphasis on mathematically rigorous techniques addressing realistic treatment of applications, complexity management, semi-autonomous systems, and real-time operation in stochastic and adversarial environments.
+Lastly, note that the Dynamical Systems and Control Theory Program places special emphasis on mathematically rigorous techniques addressing realistic treatment of applications, complexity management, autonomous and semi-autonomous systems, and real-time operation in stochastic and adversarial environments.

-Basic Research Objectives: Current research interests include: methods of dynamical analysis of complex systems for the purpose of real-time control; control of ensemble and infinite dimensional systems; deterministic time and/or real-time reachability and viability set calculation and verification and validation of hybrid systems with formal specifications; distributed and decentralized decision making and control for coordinated autonomous/semi-autonomous aerospace vehicles with realistic nodal dynamics (e.g., not linear consensus or linear estimation over graphs), considering constraints, uncertain, information rich, dynamically changing, networked environments with time-varying topologies; novel schemes that enable challenging multi-agent aerospace tracking in complex, cluttered scenarios; robust and adaptive non-equilibrium (e.g., set-based) control of nonlinear processes where the primary objective is enhanced operability rather than just local stability; new methods for understanding and mitigating the effects of uncertainties in dynamical processes where uncertainty distribution is non-Gaussian; novel theory for control of hybrid systems that can intelligently manage actuator, sensor, and processor communications in a complex, spatially distributed and evolving system of systems; sensor rich, data driven adaptive control; and applying control concepts motivated by studies of biological systems.
+Basic Research Objectives: Current research interests include: algebraic, topological, and geometric methods of dynamical analysis of controlled complex systems for the purpose of real-time control; control of ensemble and infinite dimensional systems including PDE control; deterministic time and/or real-time reachability ; considering constraints, uncertain, information rich, dynamically changing, networked environments with time-varying topologies; robust and adaptive non-equilibrium control of nonlinear processes where the primary objective is enhanced operability rather than just local stability; new methods for understanding and mitigating the effects of uncertainties in dynamical processes where uncertainty distribution is non-Gaussian; novel theory for control of hybrid systems that can intelligently manage actuator, sensor, and processor communications in a complex, spatially distributed and evolving system of systems; sensor rich, data driven adaptive control; and applying control concepts motivated by studies of biological systems.
+Developments from nontraditional areas of applied mathematics such as applied algebra, geometry, and topology for the benefit of analysis and control synthesis of complex dynamical systems is also of interest.
+Furthermore, mathematical theory that is also applicable to more expressive representations of complex dynamics systems (e.g., hyper- and multi-graphs rather than graphs) is also welcome.

 In general, the control of large complex, multi-scale, hybrid, highly uncertain nonlinear systems is of increasing interest.
 Furthermore, new mathematics in clear support of dynamics and control is of fundamental importance to this portfolio.
 In this regard, some areas of interest include, but are not limited to, hybrid dynamical systems theory, geometric and algebraic methods of dynamics and control, stochastic and adversarial systems, control of cyber physical systems with formal specifications, emerging areas of control theory, graph theoretic control theory over nonlinear dynamics at nodes of graphs, partial and corrupted information, nonlinear control and estimation, and novel computational techniques specifically aimed at control of systems with large data.